Our Members

 Email: swincik@aol.com

-The museum, home of the West County Historical Association, showcases memorabilia of Dan Rice, famous clown and circus owner of the 1850s.
+The West County Historical Association showcases memorabilia of Dan Rice, famous clown and circus owner of the 1850s.
 It has a large collection of Marx toys, manufactured in Girard, PA.
-Period furnishings, photographs, newspapers and an Underground Railroad exhibit are also on display.
+Period furnishings, photographs, newspapers and an Underground Railroad exhibit are also periodically on display.

 School Groups and ToursAccepts Research RequestsLibrary and ArchivesFacebook